TsingZ0/PFLlib/README.md

 ![](./structure.png)
 Figure 1: An Example for FedAvg.
 You can create a scenario using `generate_DATA.py` and run an algorithm using `main.py`, `clientNAME.py`, and `serverNAME.py`.
 For a new algorithm, you only need to add new features in `clientNAME.py` and `serverNAME.py`.

-🎯**If you find our repository useful, please cite the following paper:**
+🎯**If you find our repository useful, please cite the corresponding paper:**

 ```
 @article{zhang2023pfllib,